 KM: What else have you done from a marketing perspective?

 AL: Our main focus is on educating the customer.
 Our goal is to give them the information they need when it comes to issues like Silica and new MEWP guidelines.
 I’ve developed a lot of literature so our customers have a list of what’s compliant and what’s not.
 I also put together information on topics such as aerial training.
 We offer guidance on why you need it, how to do it, and how we can help.
 This is going to be changing because of new MEWP requirements from OSHA, but we keep our materials updated as the certifications change.
 One of the first articles I published was Vandalia Rental: The Benefits of Rental Equipment.

 KM: Do you have any particular marketing-related advice for other rental businesses?

 AL: In today’s marketplace, image is everything.
-How your company looks to the outside world sets the tone for all of your interactions – with customers, partners, media and other key stakeholders.
-You cannot afford to present an unprofessional or inconsistent image in a competitive and crowded landscape, or fall behind in an increasingly digital world.
-As we’ve talked about, taking advantage of technology by developing a mobile-friendly website and building a presence on social media is important, but at the foundation is whether your company is viewed as trustworthy and respected.
+How your company looks to the outside world sets the tone for all of your interactions – with customers, partners, media, and other key stakeholders.
+You cannot afford to present an unprofessional or inconsistent image in a competitive and crowded landscape or fall behind in an increasingly digital world.
+As we’ve talked about, taking advantage of technology by developing a mobile-friendly website and building a presence on social media is important, but the foundation is making sure your company is viewed as trustworthy and respected.
 We feel that being honest and open with customers, supporting the community we serve, and focusing on safety is what brings our customers back.
 Once you have those building blocks in place, marketing is about amplifying everything that grows from that strong foundation.